What is Discrete Manufacturing in Theory and Practice?

 Most guides on this form of manufacturing go into examples like the auto and smartphone industry.
 They are focused on large-scale manufacturing and mass production.

-When a small-scale manufacturer like you wants to brush up on their theory, they might be put off by the lack of relevance to their manufacturing business.
+When a modern manufacturer like you wants to brush up on their theory, they might be put off by the lack of relevance to their manufacturing business.

-It can be very discouraging as it’s difficult to imagine the concepts as being applied to a small-scale business.
+It can be very discouraging as it’s difficult to imagine the concepts as being applied to a scaling business.

-That’s why we’re doing discrete manufacturing for the small-scale manufacturer, including craft and artisan businesses.
+That’s why we’re doing discrete manufacturing for the scaling manufacturer, including craft and artisan businesses.

 We’re distilling the manufacturing theory into something digestible and applicable for the independent business owners.